oxc-project/oxc-project.github.io/src/docs/guide/usage/linter/rules/react/no-is-mounted.md

 ### Why is this bad?

-isMounted is an anti-pattern, is not available when using ES6 classes, and it is on its way to being officially deprecated.///
+isMounted is an antipattern, is not available when using ES6 classes, and it is on its way to being officially deprecated.///

 ### Example